DocodeOU/nyam_restaurants_algorithms/README.md

 # nyam_restaurants_algorithms
-Algorithms that are spefic of the restaurants.
+Algorithms that are spefic of the restaurants..